GoodGuyGregory/hacktoberfest-signin/README.md

 ![user addition](./img/sample-user-in-json.png)

-commit your changes to your local branch and push them to the upstream branch.
+commit your changes to your local branch and push them to the upstream branch. then open a Pull request comparing your fork with the master branch of this repository

 `HAPPY CODING!`